 A wiki can contain the most useful information in the world and still fail its purpose if the user doesn’t know where to look.
 Therefore, organizing the variety of information on your company wiki is essential.
 Ideally, a wiki should be logical, convenient, and easy to navigate.
 Start with a small number of general categories that cover the entirety of information found on the wiki (think: company info, procedures, and guidelines, news, projects, knowledge base, etc.), and then segment it further within each individual category.
 Think of how a user would look for a specific piece of information, and make sure you test your organizational prowess on others - their feedback will tell you whether you’re on the right track or not.

 Allowing everyone to add to the growing knowledge base is great in theory, but not everyone is equally comfortable with providing their two cents.
-People will often avoid contributing due to their doubts and uncertainties about the preferred shape and structure, and even contents of what they wish to contribute.
+People will often avoid contributing due to their doubts and uncertainties about the preferred shape and structure, and even the contents of what they wish to contribute.
 A way to alleviate this problem and make it easier for everyone to contribute is to standardize your wiki and create templates for the submission of any information.
-Of course, this is not applicable in every occasion, but, whenever possible, try to provide your employees with clear directions on how something should be done.
+Of course, this is not applicable on every occasion, but, whenever possible, try to provide your employees with clear directions on how something should be done.

 One of the defining characteristics of a wiki its openness to everyone.
 It can be edited by anyone, and anyone can contribute to raising the overall level of knowledge and information.
 It is great because it allows employees to share any knowledge useful to others and update any info that’s obsolete and incomplete in a quick and convenient manner.
 On the other hand, in wrong hands, it can lead to incorrect information.
 You can solve this problem by maintaining a certain level of moderation.

-BlogIn’s in-built wiki allows the administrator to control who can add content by assigning different roles to users (that could be another administrator, writer, commenter or reader).
+BlogIn’s in-built wiki allows the administrator to control who can add content by assigning different roles to users (that could be another administrator, writer, commenter, or reader).
 It is up to you to define who can contribute to a company wiki.
 You can leave it open to everyone, or only to employees with a certain level of seniority, or project/department leads.
-You should also try to review any added contents, but that will greatly depend on the volume of information added to the wiki.
+You should also try to review any added content, but that will greatly depend on the volume of information added to the wiki.
 You can also invite colleagues to contribute their expertise with a simple @mention in the post or comment.